You're My Favorite Waste of Time: Bette Midler version

 In 1983, American actress and singer Bette Midler covered the song for her sixth studio album No Frills, which also included covers of "Don't Know Much" (under the title "All I Need to Know" and with changed lyrics), and "Beast of Burden".
 Midler's version reached number 44 on the Kent Music Report and number 78 on the Billboard Hot 100.
 The song also appears on her 2015 compilation album A Gift of Love.
 Crenshaw said of Midler's version, "I guess there must have been something in it that struck her as funny—that appealed to her sense of humor perhaps, whatever that is."

+Midler's version includes a brief third verse (starting with "one last thing") that Crenshaw did not write; Midler or an associate presumably wrote it, uncredited.
+Numerous cover versions of the song (including Owen Paul's, below) include this third verse.

 Owen Paul version

 The song was recorded by Scottish singer Owen Paul and released in the United Kingdom on May 19, 1986.
 It remains his biggest hit single, reaching number 3 on the UK chart in July 1986 and at number 23 in Australia.
 Paul is usually considered as a "one-hit wonder" because of the song's popularity and the fact that it was his only UK chart single.

 This recording features future Thunder member Mark Luckhurst on bass.
 It was aborted on the television programme Pebble Mill at One when the band members just stood still instead of miming as they were unable to hear the backing track.

 Referring to the Paul's version, Crenshaw said that "a guy in Britain picked up on [Bette Midler's] version of it and had his own smash hit, which still gets played on the radio all the time in Europe."
 Crenshaw was critical of Paul's version in an interview, saying "I can't listen to even twenty seconds of that record at all."
 Following its success, Paul re-recorded the song three times, first in 2016 to celebrate its 30th anniversary, second in 2020 as a lockdown session, and most recently in 2021 to celebrate its 35th anniversary.
 However, all of those versions failed to chart.